minetest-mods/customnode/README.md

 # customnode - A minetest mod for easy nodes definitions in other mods

+## Decorative nodes by reading textures folder
 This mod provides the function customnode.get_nodelist_by_textures() that can be used in other mods to get additional mods in easy.
 The modder can focus on textures.
+The framework create the node definitions and some shaped nodes in addition matching node variant.

 The best explanation is an example:

-## How to create a mod called "newsupermario"
+### How to create a mod called "newsupermario"

 1. create the mod folder newsupermario/